The insider advice on this page is from Wendy’s Trusted Travel Expert for Los Cabo Villa Vacations: Julie Byrd of CaboVillas.com

 Mid-August through September is hurricane season, plus it can be quite hot and humid.

 Making reservations without enough information about the beaches in Los Cabos (the collective term for the cities of Cabo San Lucas and San Jose del Cabo, plus the “Corridor” that runs between them).
 A number of beaches in Cabo aren’t safe for swimming, due to strong surf and undertows.
-And only the main beach in Cabo San Lucas, Médano Beach, has the bustling sea and sand activities—parasailing, jet-skiing, open-air bars, and more—that many people associate with the area.
+It’s important to note that the main beach in Cabo San Lucas, Médano Beach, is where you’ll find the bustling sea and sand activities—parasailing, jet-skiing, open-air bars, and more—that many people associate with the area.

 The most critical issue is location.
 Cabo San Lucas is where all the nightlife happens, and it’s the launching point for many land and sea adventures.
 San José del Cabo, on the other hand, is a quiet, charming city.
 The 30-mile Corridor between the two is composed primarily of gated communities without a central town.
 First, figure out what’s important to you: Do you want to be close to restaurants and bars?
 Do you need seclusion and privacy?
 Do you expect proximity to a swimmable beach?
 The answers will help narrow down the right location for your group.